dagtann/reproducibleResearch/md/draft.md

-The core of our workflow is certainly the PostgreSQL-database, which allows us not only to easily store a relational database on a server.\footnote{https://www.postgresql.org/} In contrast to the Microsoft Access database, which we use in order to provide an easily accessible user interface for the data entry, PostgreSQL is a free object-relational database management system and comes with no charge.
-Due to its excellent compatibility with other important software of our workflow, such as Microsft Access and R (and with this knitr and Shiny), it constitutes a flexible tool that also allows us to version control our database.
+The core of our workflow is certainly the PostgreSQL-database, which allows us not only to easily store a relational database on a server.
+In contrast to the Microsoft Access database, which we use in order to provide an easily accessible user interface for the data entry, PostgreSQL is a free object-relational database management system and comes with no charge.
+Due to its excellent compatibility with other important software of our workflow, such as _Microsft Access_ and _R_ (and with this _knitr_ and _Shiny_), it constitutes a flexible tool that also allows us to version control our database.
 Moreover it gives us the opportunity to automatically produce periodic reports on changes in the dataset as well as to quickly identify failed consistency checks.
 This facilitates us to ensure a high quality of the data.
-Apart from these automated procedures, it enables us to access all versions of the database either via a version control system such as \textit{git}.
+Apart from these automated procedures, it enables us to access all versions of the database via a version control system such as _git_.
-Furthermore, the version control allows the enduser to access any data version of the past so that past research results can be easily reproduced without dealing with updates of the datatset.
+This allows the enduser to access any data version of the past so that past research results can be easily reproduced without dealing with updates of the dataset.

 # General questions about reproducibility

 1. __Why do you think that reproducibility in your domain is important?__
   Political scientists learn from empirical experience.
 If contributions to our field are not transparent enough to be reproduced, then nothing can be learned from them.
 However, reproducibility covers both data generation and analysis.
   The Garbage-In-Garbage-Out principle applies to all studies that fail on either side of the equation.